-9. Modern Risk Calculators Don’t Rely on LDL-C when Assessing Cardiovascuar Risk
+9. Modern Risk Calculators Don’t Rely on LDL-C when Assessing Cardiovascular Risk

 10. It’s Unlikely that LDL-C Is Always Bad and Never Good

-The fact that cholesterol is an important substance for our body does not necessary imply that it can’t be afflicted with atherosclerosis and heart disease.
+The fact that cholesterol is an important substance for our body does not necessarily imply that it can’t be afflicted with atherosclerosis and heart disease.

 In animal models, atherosclerosis does not occur in the absence of greatly elevated blood cholesterol.